aleshaleksey/fansys23/08-spell-list.md

 5. Cast a random spell of the highest level they know, on the nearest valid target (if not a spellcaster, does nothing).
 6. Prostrate themselves while shouting gibberish.

-**Upcast**: For every extra MP dice in the spell above 6, the radius increases by 10ft, or the spell lasts for an extra 12 minutes.
+**Upcast**: For every extra MP die in the spell above 6, the radius increases by 10ft, or the spell lasts for an extra 12 minutes.

 **Global**: The spell lasts for 1 day and affects all targets within a radius of 1000ft.
 For every extra 2 MP dice placed into the spell, the spell either lasts for an extra day or the radius increases by 200ft.